mantl/mantl/README.md

 Note:
 * There is no support for Windows at this time, however support is planned.
 * There is no support for the VMware Fusion Vagrant provider; hence your provider is set to Virtualbox in your Vagrantfile.
-When running `vagrant up` it is absolutely required to not to bring up mutliple in parallel so be sure to include the flag `--no-parallel`: `vagrant up --no-parallel`.
+In order to start running just issue the `vagrant up` command.

 ### Software Requirements